magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Queue
 """""

-We not write the description to this field.
+We did not write the description to this field.

 .. _campaign-id_sip_0:

-SIP
+Sip user
-"""
+""""""""

-We not write the description to this field.
+We did not write the description to this field.